Quincy Jones: Interests and beliefs

 Jones never learned to drive.
 At age 14, he was riding to a rodeo in Yakima in a car with a group of friends when a bus hit them.
 He said everybody in the car died except him; the scene was gruesome and left him traumatized.
 He attempted to take driving lessons a few years later but he "just couldn't do it" and never drove again.

 Jones said that Ray Charles introduced him to heroin at the age of 15, and he stopped using it after five months.

 He was a believer in astrology.
 He said in February 2018 that he believed in a God that opposes the love of money but dismissed the notion of an afterlife.
 He held a negative opinion of the Catholic Church, believing it is built upon the notions of money and "fear, smoke, and murder".
-Jones claimed to have knowledge of the truth of the Kennedy assassination, stating his belief that mobster Sam Giancana was involved.
+Jones claimed to have knowledge of the truth of the John F. Kennedy assassination, stating his belief that mobster Sam Giancana was involved.